Associate Professor of Psychology

 - Kang, E. (2013).
 Primary care "placed" brief assessment of neurocognitive and behavioral functioning in older children with perinatally acquired HIV.
 Fulbright Specialist Award (Project #5280).
 Council for International Exchange of Scholars.
-Chiang Mai University, Department of Pediatrics.
+Chiang Mai University, Faculty of Medicine Grant, Department of Pediatrics.

 - Kang, E. (2013).
 Sustained influences of the 1994 genocide on transmission of inter-ethnic division in Rwanda.
 Society for Community Research and Action Community Action Grant (#2013-01)

 - Kang, E. (2012).
 Exploratory collaborative with faith-based HIV/AIDS programming in West Delhi with Emmanuel Hospital Association.
 GW Aldeen Grant, Wheaton College.

 - Chin, J.J., Mantell J., Weiss, L., & Kang, E. (2007 - 2012).
 Organizational change toward HIV involvement in immigrant religious organizations.
 National Institute of Child Health & Human Development (NICHD).